Dental Backup & Disaster Recovery Specialists

 How do I know my backups are actually working?

-Can ransomware attack my backup files too?
+Can ransomware encrypt my backups too?

 Does backup and disaster recovery help with HIPAA compliance?